Drought-Tolerant Flowers for Hot, Dry Spells

 No content available.

-If some of your plants struggle with summer’s hot, dry spells, get to know 10 great summer-blooming perennials that seem to thrive on neglect and easily adapt to searing heat.
+If some of your plants struggle with summer’s hot, dry spells, get to know these 10 great summer-blooming perennials that seem to thrive on neglect and easily adapt to searing heat.

 Much of the United States has experienced hot, dry weather this summer.
-However, some perennial plants thrive in arid conditions so it’s worth paying more attention to which plants you choose.
+However, some perennial plants thrive in arid conditions, so it’s worth paying more attention to which plants you choose.

 Ever noticed the tough rugosa roses that flourish along sandy seashores?
 Or, the rugged alpine plants that survive mountaintop weather extremes?
-How about wildflowers like black-eyed Susans, sweetfern, milkweed, or goldenrod which grow in waste areas with no gardener’s help?
+How about wildflowers like black-eyed Susans, sweet fern, milkweed, or goldenrod, which grow in waste areas with no gardener’s help?

 Plants native to the hot dry areas of the world like the Mediterranean coast, South Africa, Australia, and our own prairie and desert southwest are naturally adapted to arid conditions.
 Some are not winter hardy in colder climates and have to be grown as annuals but many are tough-as-nails perennials that are not only drought-tolerant but also have attractive foliage, a long bloom season, and are not bothered by pests or diseases.